msank00/fastai_ml/README.md

 # Use fastai for ml in google colab

 - The `fastai` ml related packages are available in fastai version `0.7`.
-The default installed `fastai` has version `>1.0`
+But in `google colab`, the default installed `fastai` has version `>1.0`
 - Install version `0.7` in google colab using `!pip install fastai==0.7.0`.
 Symbol `!` helps to run any `bash cmd` in the jupyter cell.